-2017 Spring & Summer Roundup Of Performances & News
+2018 Winter & Spring Roundup Of Performances & News

-Let the sun shine in!
-Thank you to all who came out to our late winter and early spring shows.
+Happy New Year!
+Thank you to all who came out to our fall and early winter shows.
 We enjoyed seeing you all and sharing some good times together.
-Our late spring and summer is filled with exciting events we are really looking forward to and hope to see you at as well.
+Our 2018 schedule is filling up with exciting events we are really looking forward to and hope to see you at as well.

 A lot of fun stuff coming up.
 Please join us!
 Check out the "Tour Dates" page of this website for a complete listing and details of all the exciting up coming performances.
 And check back from time to time as new shows are being added weekly.
 We look forward to seeing you soon and sharing some good times, laughs and a song.